christolau/Mission_coordination_project_G8/README.md

 Open a new terminal and run the following instruction:

 ### Timing
-TO run the timing strategy, copy this line in a new terminal:
+TO run the timing strategy, copy this line:
 ```bash
 roslaunch evry_project_strategy agent.launch
 ```
 ### Round
-TO run the round strategy, copy this line in a new terminal:
+TO run the round strategy, copy this line:
 ```bash
 roslaunch evry_project_strategy round.launch
 ```
 ### Sweep
-TO run the sweep strategy, copy this line in a new terminal:
+TO run the sweep strategy, copy this line:
 ```bash
 roslaunch evry_project_strategy sweep.launch
 ```